cambs-repeaters/cambridgerepeaters.net/rally.md

 Talk-in will be provided on 145.550MHz and via GB3PI and GB3PY.

 The RSGB will be joining us with their ever-popular book stall.
-Bring your old gear for the Bring & Buy (run by the Cambridge & District Amateur Radio Club) and hopefully make some money to buy something new!
 Burger van should be serving from 08:00 or so.

+*Sorry, there will be no Bring & Buy this year.
+Car boot spaces are available from £6.*

 ### Trader fees